laujan/ProposalManager/Setup/Automated Setup.md

 # Installing Proposal Manager
 Proposal Manager can be easily installed using PowerShell.
 In this folder, a script called `Install-PMInstance.ps1` is included for your convenience.

 This script is intended to run in that folder, with the whole repo downloaded to your machine.
-Trying to download only the scripts and run them without the code **will not work**.
+Trying to download only the scripts and running them without the code **will not work**.

+Refer to this Automated Deployment Process [walk-through video](https://youtu.be/Pd62rhF6Cy0) for an overview of the process before you start.

 Before running the script, please execute the following: